cassiobolba/Data-Engineering/Snowflake/readme.md

 - Enable loading once a file appears in a bucket
 - if needs data to be available immediately for analysis
 - Snowpipe use serverless features instead of Warehouses
+- Snowpipe is not meant for bulk loading big files, but instead, to load small and continuou files that might be arriving very often
 - can create flow to show
 files > s3 bucket >---s3 notification---> serverless > Snowflake DB